Giphy/giphy-ios-sdk/Docs.md

 let giphy = GiphyViewController()
 ```

-Create a new `GiphyViewController` every time you want to show GIPHY (maintaining a reference to the same `GiphyViewController` object isn't necesssary and can impact performance and lead to unexpected results)
+Create a new `GiphyViewController` every time you want to show GIPHY (maintaining a reference to the same `GiphyViewController` object isn't necesssary and can impact performance, and lead to unexpected results)

 #### Settings
 - **Theme**: set the theme to be `.dark` or `.light`.